 Many lawyers will say they take on motorcycle accident cases, but that doesn’t necessarily mean they have the experience to do it well.
 You’ll want to work with someone who has many years of experience handling motorcycle accidents.

-Motorcycle accidents are different than other types of auto accidents.
+Motorcycle accidents are different from other types of auto accidents.
 They are often more serious and complicated.
 So, your lawyer should understand this and be prepared for whatever happens in your case.

 Has Good Communication